-Unlike traditional gas generators, you rely on two fuel sources.
+Unlike traditional petrol generators, you rely on two fuel sources.
 The dual fuel function provides flexibility to choose the more readily available fuel, but that’s not the only advantage.
-Dual fuel generators perform better and run longer than their conventional gas or diesel counterparts.
+Dual fuel generators perform better and run longer than their conventional petrol or diesel counterparts.

 If you’re unfamiliar with what dual fuel generators can do, this guide has got you covered.
 Read on to make the best purchase possible and never worry about running out of power again.

 What Is a Dual Fuel Generator?

 A dual fuel generator is a power source that runs on two fossil fuel options.
 Dual fuel generators can run on either one fuel or a combination of two fuels to achieve optimal efficiency and power output.

 The most common fuel types for dual fuel generators are petrol, propane, and diesel.
 The engine can shift the usage of one fuel according to fuel level and other parameters.

 You can use dual fuel generators in various situations without worrying about running out of fuel.
 A dual fuel generator might be a backup power lifesaver if you live in an area prone to power outages.
 It’s also crucial equipment if you live somewhere remote or prone to natural disasters, where your access to petrol or diesel can be at risk.

 You can’t run dual fuel generators indoors since they produce toxic emissions like carbon monoxide.
 You’ll need to store and run any fossil fuel-powered generator outside in a sheltered location and run cables to your house to supply electrical power.